cpaluszek/gh-ci/README.md

 - 🔍 Browse your GitHub repositories with Actions workflows
 - 📊 View workflows and their recent runs
-- 🔄 Monitor run status in real-time with visual indicators
+- 🔄 Monitor run status in real-time with visual indicators (WIP)
-- 👁️ See job status and details for each workflow run
+- 👁️ See job status and details for each workflow run (WIP)

+## Requirements

+### Fonts
+Pipeye uses Nerd Font icons for workflow and job status indicators.
+For the best experience:

+1. Install a [Nerd Font](https://www.nerdfonts.com/font-downloads) compatible font of your choice
+2. Configure your terminal to use the installed Nerd Font

+Without a Nerd Font, the status icons will appear as placeholder characters or missing glyphs.

 ## Installation